masa-finance/masa-oracle/docs/chat-completion.md

 ### Conclusion

 The LLM Chat feature of the Masa Node offers a versatile and powerful tool for developers and researchers to interact with large language models.
 By acting as a proxy, it simplifies the process of integrating advanced conversational AI into various applications, providing flexibility and ease of use.

+## Running Hosted LLM with Cloudflare AI Workers

+To run a hosted LLM using Cloudflare AI Workers, follow these steps:

+### Setting Up Cloudflare AI Workers

+Cloudflare AI Workers provide a scalable and efficient way to host and manage LLMs.
+To set up Cloudflare AI Workers for your use case, follow these steps:

+1. **Create a Cloudflare Account**: If you don't already have a Cloudflare account, sign up at [Cloudflare](https://www.cloudflare.com/).

+2. **Set Up a Worker**: Navigate to the Workers section in the Cloudflare dashboard and create a new Worker.
+Follow the instructions to set up your Worker environment.

+3. **Deploy Your Worker**: Write and deploy your Worker script.
+This script will handle incoming requests and forward them to the appropriate LLM endpoint.
+Refer to the [Cloudflare Workers Documentation](https://developers.cloudflare.com/workers/) for detailed instructions on deploying Workers.

+4. **Configure Environment Variables**: Set the necessary environment variables in your Cloudflare Worker script.
+These variables include the LLM endpoint URL and any required authentication tokens.
+For example:

+    ```javascript
+    export LLM_CF_URL = 'https://gateway.ai.cloudflare.com/v1/a72433aa3bb83aecaca1bc8acecdb166/masa/workers-ai/';
+    export LLM_CF_TOKEN = 'YOUR_CLOUDFLARE_TOKEN';
+    ```

+5. **Set LLM_CF_URL**: In your `.env` file, set the `LLM_CF_URL` to point to your Cloudflare Worker instance's URL.
+This ensures that your Masa Node can route LLM chat requests to Cloudflare AI Workers.

+6. **Test Your Setup**: Finally, test your setup by sending a request to your Masa Node that should be handled by the LLM.
+Verify that the request is correctly processed by Cloudflare AI Workers and that the expected response is returned.
+This will usually be: `https://<your-worker-subdomain>.workers.dev/api/v1/chat`

+7. **Supported LLM Models**: Call the endpoint on your node `http://localhost:8080/api/v1/llm/models` to see the list of supported LLMs.

+By following these steps, you can enhance your Masa Node with the ability to serve responses from LLMs hosted on Cloudflare AI Workers, providing a robust and scalable solution for natural language processing and chat functionalities.

+For more detailed information on setting up and using Cloudflare AI Workers, refer to the [Cloudflare Workers Documentation](https://developers.cloudflare.com/workers/).

+### Conclusion

+The LLM Chat feature of the Masa Node, when integrated with Cloudflare AI Workers, offers a powerful and scalable tool for developers and researchers to interact with large language models.
+By leveraging Cloudflare's infrastructure, it simplifies the process of integrating advanced conversational AI into various applications, providing flexibility and ease of use.